Miguel Fernandez

 Investor, waterdrop

 Bootstrapping is challenging.
 I have huge respect for SaaS founders that manage to pull together the working capital to pull it off.
-Bootstrapping requires reliance on revenue the company generates.
-Therefore, owners must be disciplined with cash management and balancing revenue with expenses down to the dollar.
-Very few SaaS companies manage to bootstrap all the way.
+Bootstrapping requires relying on the revenue your company generates rather than outside SaaS venture capital.
+This means owners must be disciplined with cash management and balancing revenue with expenses- down to the dollar level.
+Very few SaaS companies manage to rely completely on bootstrapping throughout their growth journey.

-This becomes even more challenging during times such as the current downturn, which has affected millions of SMBs and enterprises, across the US and globally
+Bootstrapping becomes even more difficult to pull off during challenging macroeconomic times.
+The current downturn has affected millions of SMBs and enterprise-level businesses across the US and globally, and has made bootstrapping harder than ever.

 Maintain independence and raise money your way